-This states that visits by medical representatives are not covered by the obligation to report.
+Visits by medical representatives are not covered by the obligation to report.
 A medical representative being accompanied by a speaker would mean that this is no longer only a visit by a medical representative.
 If the medical representative him/herself speaks to the whole department, this would in contrast still be a medical representative's visit.
 A specific assessment is required to determine the borderline as to where reporting is required and when it continues to be regarded as an ordinary, standard medical representative's visit.
 If the visit is actually to provide training for one or more healthcare professional(s), or the visit is more of the nature of a major event, it must be notified.

 The obligation to report relates only to events at which healthcare professionals are not required to provide any kind of service in return for payment /support, cf. (d).
 This means for example that there is no obligation to report advisory board and investigator meetings since here healthcare professionals are providing a service in return by way of their expert knowledge.
+The company's first letter to an HCP concerning possible participation e.g. in an advisory board or other meeting must be notified to ENLI, if the letter is regarded as an ad for a medicinal product.
 It should be noted that whether or not the company may provide hospitality depends on the meeting (e.g. investigator meeting) being held in connection with the pharmaceutical company's own research project or a research project in which the pharmaceutical company is involved in some other way.
 In contrast, in training events solely attended by a healthcare professional for education purposes, there is no service and this must therefore be reported which further requires compliance with the other relevant conditions.

 PowerPoint and other electronic text and presentations are deemed the same as printed advertising matter and covered by the reporting obligation, provided that it also involves "advertising" or promotion as defined in the Advertising Order.
-It should be noted that ENLI considers textbooks that name specific medicinal products as printed advertising matter which would therefore require reporting, cf. also section 2 (2c.
-5).
+It should be noted that ENLI considers textbooks that name specific medicinal products as printed advertising matter which would therefore require reporting, cf. also section 2 (2)(c), 5.